 - TOEFL Homepage (institutional code is 1592, you may use 99 for the department code)

 Applications are due December 5.
 International students must apply by December 1 to be considered for Graduate Enrichment Fellowships and University Fellowships from the Graduate School.
-Domestic students will be invited to visit and interview on a rolling basis, with most visits in early to mid February.
-Most applicants will receive their admission decisions between mid February and mid March.
+Domestic students will be invited to visit on a rolling basis, with most visits in early to mid February.
+Most applicants will receive their admission decisions by mid March.
 Fellowships and NIH traineeships are typically announced between late February and late March.
 Acceptance decisions are due by April 15.

 OSBP students are guaranteed support throughout the entire time they are earning their degrees, provided they are in good standing and are making reasonable progress.
 Student funding is typically provided by the program or a Graduate School fellowship in the first year.
-After the first year, funding is guaranteed by the advisor and the student may be supported as a Graduate Research Associate, Graduate Teaching Associate, Trainee or Fellow.
+After the first year, funding is guaranteed by the advisor.
+Students may be supported as a Graduate Research Associate, Graduate Teaching Associate, Trainee or Fellow.
 OSBP students may apply or be nominated for an array of internal and external fellowships.
 OSBP students can also be selected as trainees of an NIH Training Program.

 NIH Training Programs provide financial support for students, and also provide a community of scholars and increased interactions with students in a variety of graduate programs with similar research interests.
 Currently, OSBP students are eligible to be selected for the Cellular, Molecular, and Biochemical Sciences Program (CMBP), the Molecular Biophysics Training Program (MB), and the Neuromuscular Diseases Training Program.
 Students are typically selected as applicants to the program or nominated by their participating advisors in the second or third year, and typically recieve one or two years of suport, depending on the program.